Ukrainian cooperative movement: After the 1917 revolution

 With the Revolution of 1917, Ukrainian cooperation started separating from the Russian centre, benefitting from the new cooperative law issued by the Provisional Government.
 In 1917 and 1918 three all-Ukrainian cooperative congresses took place, which led to the establishment of the Ukrainian Central Cooperative Committee directed by B. Martos and overseen by a council headed by M. Tuhan-Baranovsky.
 Between 1917 and 1919, despite the war, the number of cooperatives in Ukraine increased from 9,200 to 22,300.
 The biggest numer of cooperatives existed in Kharkiv region and Podillia.
+Cooperatives played a key role in supplies of the Ukrainian People's Army during the Ukrainian War of Independence.
+Borys Martos, one of the most authoritative members of the cooperative movement, spent some time as head of government of the Ukrainian People's Republic.

-By the early 1920s around 60% of the population were members of consumer cooperatives.
+By the early 1920s around 60% of the Ukrainian population were members of consumer cooperatives.
 During this period six all-Ukrainian central cooperatives were active in different branches of the economy: Dniprosoyuz consumer society (led by B. Martos), Ukrainbank credit union (Kh.
 Baranovskyi), Tsentral agricultural society (K. Matsiyevych), Trudsoyuz (All-Ukrainian Union of Production Cooperatives), Strakhsoyuz (insurance cooperative) and Knyhospilka (publishers' cooperative).
 In 1919 a Cooperative Institute was established in Kyiv.
 During the years of War Communism all cooperatives were united by authorities into "consumer communes", subjected to the central government and the army.
 Membership in those communes was compulsory for all workers and state servants, most of them living in cities, but native Ukrainian cooperation continued to operate in rural areas.
 Starting from 1924 the cooperative system was liberalized as part of the New Economic Policy.
 Cooperation was supported by Soviet authorities as an alternative to private businessmen and kulaks, receiving state orders and subsidies.
 In 1925 consumer cooperation was separated from other cooperative organizations and put under the management of Ukoopspilka.
 First construction cooperatives emerged during that time.